mdukat/anonupload/README.md

 `GPG:d3suu`

 ## HURR DURR IT'S USING OS.SYSTEM, WHY NOT BASH?!?!?!?!?
-Programmer hour cost's less than computing hour.
+Computing hour costs less than Programmer hour.
 And it (should) work.

 ## See very cool workflow i made using draw.io!
 ![Cool!](https://raw.githubusercontent.com/d3suu/anonupload/dev/doc/Anonupload%20workflow.png)

+## Offtopic
+Check `doc` directory, there's some stuff about development.
+Also feel free to help and improve this tool.